Board of Directors

 Dr. Johnson is the former mayor of Savannah, GA.
 While Mayor, in 2007, he planted the seed to start Healthy Savannah.
-Dr. Johnson is a Savannah native who graduated from A.E.
-Beach High School in 1960, Armstrong Junior College (now Armstrong State University) in 1964 (the first African American to graduate from that school) and the University of Georgia (A.B.) in 1967.
+A Savannah native, he graduated from Beach High School in 1960, Armstrong Junior College in 1964 (now Georgia Southern University) as the first African American graduate, and the University of Georgia in 1967.
 He served from 1959 to 1965 in the U.S. Naval Reserve.
 In 1969, he earned a master’s degree in social work from Clark Atlanta University and, in 1980, he received his Ph.D. from the Heller School of Social Policy and Management at Brandeis University.

 Before becoming mayor, Johnson worked for the Economic Opportunity Authority, Model Cities Program, and Savannah State University.
 From 1983 until 1988, he served as the City Council Representative for the second district of Savannah.
 He then became the Executive Director of the Chatham Savannah Youth Futures Authority He formerly served as chair of the board of trustees of the Mary Reynolds Babcock Foundation.
 A longtime neighborhood leader on issues of youth development, he led the Annie E. Casey Foundation’s Youth Futures Commission in Savannah.
 He also was dean of the School of Social Work at Savannah State and is a member of the Aspen Roundtable on Comprehensive Community Change.

-Krystal serves on the board of Leadership Southeast Georgia and is President Nominee for the Savannah South Rotary Club.
+Krystal serves on the board of Leadership Southeast Georgia and the Savannah South Rotary Club.
 She is the proud mother of two boys and can be found sitting the football stands at Berry College every Saturday in the fall watching her oldest, Nick, who is part of the coaching staff and her youngest, Ryan, as he plays on the team.

 Lizann Roberts, MBA

-Lizann Roberts serves as a leadership coach, consultant, and facilitator working with individuals and organizations.
-Currently, she serves as a consultant developing population health and wellness programs for large employers.
+Lizann Roberts is Executive Director of the Coastal Georgia Indicators Coalition.
 She received her graduate degree in Education and earned leadership coaching certificates through Georgetown University and Strozzi Institute.
 Lizann is an active community leader serving on the boards of Inspire Savannah, Coastal Georgia Indicators Coalition and serves as Board President of Healthy Savannah.
 Recently she’s leading an effort to support and teach women fighting heart disease in our community through WomenHeart is the area’s first support network for women living with heart disease.
 Champions like Lizann use personal knowledge of living with heart disease with the skills learned at the symposium to educate the community and lead support groups.

 He is married to Carmen Smoker, his wife of twenty-nine years, whom he met when she asked him out on a date when they were both working part-time at their hometown YMCA.
 He and Carmen have two grown children